pytorch/pytorch/docs/source/nn.rst

 --------------------

 Quantization refers to techniques for performing computations and storing tensors at lower bitwidths than floating point precision.
 PyTorch supports both per tensor and per channel asymmetric linear quantization.
-To learn more how to use quantized functions in PyTorch, please refer to the :ref:`Quantization` documentation.
+To learn more how to use quantized functions in PyTorch, please refer to the :ref:`quantization-doc` documentation.